bigskysoftware/hypermedia-systems-book/ch05-htmx-patterns.typ

 #figure(
-  caption: [A Click To Load UI], image("images/screenshot_click_to_load.png"), )
+  caption: [A Click To Load UI], image("images/screenshot_click_to_load.png"), )<fig:clicktoload>

-Here, you have a button that you can click, and it will load the next set of contacts directly into the page, rather than "paging" to the next page.
+In @fig:clicktoload, you have a button that you can click, and it will load the next set of contacts directly into the page, rather than "paging" to the next page.
 This allows you to keep the current contacts "in context" visually on the page, but still progress through them as you would in a normal, paged user interface.